-There are many cave formations located inside Tuckaleechee Caverns.
+There's many cave formations located inside Tuckaleechee Caverns.
 From twelve foot tall stalagmites to ribbon flowstone to multi-colored formations, you can find almost anything inside these beautiful caverns.
 Cave formations are also known as Cave Onyx.
 It’s a form of calcium carbonate which is the same thing as limestone.
 Its only real value is the beauty it adds to the caves.
-It is brittle and breaks similar to glass.
+It's brittle and breaks similar to glass.
 The acids and oils from a person’s hand when they touch cave onyx will destroy the natural gloss on the formation and make it dull and unattractive.
-It is said it can also stop growth of the formation.
+It's said it can also stop growth of the formation.

 The rate of drip is an important factor in the growth and shape of formations.
 If the drip is slow, most of the deposit is left on the ceiling.
 If it is fast, the major deposit is left on the floor.
 A slow drip makes a faster growth than a fast drip.
 The average growth of formations is about one cubic inch per 100 years.
 That give visitors a clue to how old these caverns are when they see a 12 foot tall stalagmite.

-The Tuckaleechee Caverns also host the most sensitive seismograph system on the plant and it is monitored by the United State Military Department of Defense and the United States Geological Survey (USGS).
+The Tuckaleechee Caverns also host the most sensitive seismograph system on the plant and it's monitored by the United States Military, Department of Defense and the United States Geological Survey (USGS).
 Real-time, world-wide, earthquake and nuclear activity are displayed in the Welcome Center.
-Any questions can be answered by the staff and they can give you hints and instruction on what is happening at any given time while you’re looking at the equipment.
+Any questions can be answered by the staff and they can give you hints and instruction on what's happening at any given time while you’re looking at the equipment.